joheenc/joheenc.github.io/index.md

 ## Research Interests

-I'm a first-year (see above) so take these with a grain of salt.
+I'm a first-year (see above) so don't take these too seriously.
 For now I'm working on:
 - X-ray spectroscopy, time-domain astronomy, black holes and AGN (especially variable ones)
 - High performance computing, data processing algorithms